Updated July 2021

 2. Sharpening Decision-Making Skills

-Reading can improve the analytical and reasoning power seniors need to solve problems, an ability known as fluid intelligence that declines throughout adulthood.
-A major study of Americans ages 25 to 74 found that, regardless of age, those who routinely did more to challenge their brains through such activities as reading did better on fluid intelligence tests than their counterparts.
+Reading can improve the analytical and reasoning power seniors need to solve problems.
+This is an ability known as fluid intelligence that declines throughout adulthood.
+A major study of Americans aged 25-74 found that, regardless of age, those who routinely did more to challenge their brains through such activities as reading did better on fluid intelligence tests than their counterparts.

 3. Delaying Onset of Alzheimer’s and Dementia

-When it comes to unwinding, getting lost in a good book beats listening to music, having a cup of coffee, or going for a walk, according to research conducted at Mindlab International at the University of Sussex.
+When it comes to unwinding, getting lost in a good book beats listening to music, having a cup of coffee, or going for a walk.
+That’s according to research conducted at Mindlab International at the University of Sussex.
 It only took six minutes for the heart rate and muscle tension of participants to relax once they dove into a book.
+That means the mental benefits of reading can literally help improve your quality of life.

 5. Sleeping Better